We are Military Medical Malpractice Attorneys

 Who Your Family Brings to the Fight Matters

-- Janet, Janet & Suggs (JJS) has been maximizing compensation for clients in need for over 30 years in medical malpractice and other serious cases.
+- Janet, Janet & Suggs (JJS) has been maximizing compensation for clients in need for 40 years in medical malpractice and other serious cases.
 We’ve won hard-fought battles in virtually every kind of catastrophic medical malpractice injury case you can imagine.

-- All told, we have recovered over $3 billion in compensation for our clients from some of the country’s toughest defendants, including the U.S. Government.
+- JJS has recovered over $3 billion in compensation for our clients from some of the country’s toughest defendants, including the U.S. Government.